RackHD/RackHD/example/README.md

 For example, you can [manually download the ESXi installation ISO](https://www.vmware.com/go/download-vspherehypervisor) or download a [CentOS 7 Installation ISO](http://mirrors.mit.edu/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1511.iso).

-**NOTE:** Below, we show two methods (A&B) of insuring we have the iso file properly placed to be referenced by our helper script.
+**NOTE:** Below, we show two methods (A&B) of ensuring we have the iso file properly placed to be referenced by our helper script.

 ---